Programs & Majors

 Sales and Marketing (Business)

-Inver Hills offers more than 75 web-based or web-enhanced classes each fall and spring semester.
+Inver Hills offers more than 75 online classes each fall and spring semester.
 Approximately half that number are offered during summer session.
 Students have access to materials through the Internet and via D2L (Desire to Learn).
 Desire to Learn is a web-based learning management system used to administer classes.
 Students are able to access class materials, engage in conversations with other students, and turn in assignments via the web.

 Inver Hills Community College is accredited by The Higher Learning Commission and a member of the North Central Association of Colleges and Schools.
 Inver Hills's accreditation includes approval to provide all of its degrees online.